Campus Classrooms, Centers, and Labs

 The Catherine Filene Shouse Building

-The Catherine Filene Shouse (Shouse) Building at 36 1st Avenue is the graduate school's main building which houses many of our classrooms, clinics, labs, and departmental offices.
-The departmental offices for the School of Nursing, the School of Health and Rehabilitation Sciences and its departments of Communication Sciences and Disorders, Occupational Therapy, and Physician Assistant Studies are all in the Shouse Building.
-The offices of Information Technology and Campus Operations are also located there, on the fourth floor.
-Read about the history of the Shouse Building.
+The Catherine Filene Shouse (Shouse) Building at 36 1st Avenue is the graduate school's main building which houses many of our classrooms, labs, and departmental offices.
+The departmental offices for the School of Nursing, the School of Health and Rehabilitation Sciences and its departments of Communication Sciences and Disorders, Genetic Counseling, Occupational Therapy, Physical Therapy and Physician Assistant Studies are all in the Shouse Building; as is the nursing-led initiative the Center for Climate Change, Climate Justice, and Health

 The Shouse Simulation Lab contains two acute-care rooms, a control/observation room, and an office (Room 108D) for the Institute's simulation education specialist.

-The school has six interactive simulation manikins, including a birthing manikin, a pediatric manikin, and a 3G SimMan to help students learn to treat a wide variety of symptoms and health situations.
+The school has more than two dozen interactive simulation manikins, including a birthing manikin, a pediatric manikin, and a 3G SimMan to help students learn to treat a wide variety of symptoms and health situations.
 Vital Sign simulators now have touch panels installed replacing the original handheld remote controls.

-The labs, located on the main floor of the Institute's main academic building, are well-lit pleasant areas where students spend much of their time learning basic skills.
+The labs, located on the main and third floors of the Institute's main academic building, are well-lit pleasant areas where students spend much of their time learning basic skills.

-- Physical Therapy Center for Clinical Education and Health Promotion
+- Marjorie K. Ionta PT Center for Clinical Education and Health Promotion

 - Speech, Language and Literacy Center